latex3/tagging-project/index.md

 project.
 The code for this project is split over several other repositories ([latex2e](https://github.com/latex3/latex2e), [latex3](https://github.com/latex3/latex3), [tagpdf](https://github.com/latex3/tagpdf), ... to name a few) and so this here is a convenient place to  keep any more general topics or issues that cut across the different repositories in a single place.

+## Documentation for the LaTeX Tagged PDF project

+The [documentation](documentation) page has links to extensive documentation about producing tagged PDF with LaTeX.

 ## Guidelines for using LaTeX to generate accessible PDF

 We have written [guidelines explaining how to use LaTeX to